 Full text Pdf (243 KB)

-Source: Computer Supported Cooperative Work
+Source: Computer Supported Cooperative Work archive

-Proceedings of the 2004 ACM conference on Computer supported cooperative work
+Proceedings of the 2004 ACM conference on Computer supported cooperative work table of contents

 Chicago, Illinois, USA

-PANEL SESSION: Panel
+PANEL SESSION: Panel table of contents

 Pages: 59 - 62